 If this happened to your company, you now have a data breach.
 To clean up the mess, here are a few steps your company may have to take.

-Your company will be required to pay for credit monitoring service caused by your customer’s personal information being exposed.
+Your company will be required to pay for a credit monitoring service caused by your customer’s personal information being exposed.

 Your company could be facing lawsuits caused by failure to secure customer information and the resulting damage, which could result in years of litigation and large legal fees.